 Anti-dry firing is a convenient feature that is sadly not available in all framing nailer.
 This feature is a lockout mechanism that stops the gun from firing when there are only a few nails left in the framing nailer.

 There are multiple advantages to this feature, and the most useful one is that it prevents jamming to a great degree.
-The other advantage you get is that it reduces the number of times you accidentally have an insufficient number of nails in framing when you have the trigger in contact mode.
+The other benefit you get is that it reduces the number of times you accidentally have short nails in framing when you have the trigger in contact mode.

 Step 11- Rafter Hook

-Most nail guns have an attached belt or rafter hook that can be used to hang it on the wall when not in use.
+Most nail guns have an attached belt or rafter hook that can hang on the wall when not used.